opendistro-for-elasticsearch/sql/docs/user/beyond/partiql.rst

 	POST /_opendistro/_sql
 	{
-	  "query" : "SELECT   e.name AS employeeName,   COUNT(*) AS cnt FROM employees_nested AS e,      e.projects AS p WHERE p.name LIKE '%security%' GROUP BY e.id, e.name HAVING COUNT(*) >= 1 "
+	  "query" : """
+		SELECT
+		  e.name AS employeeName,
+		  COUNT(*) AS cnt
+		FROM employees_nested AS e,
+		     e.projects AS p
+		WHERE p.name LIKE '%security%'
+		GROUP BY e.id, e.name
+		HAVING COUNT(*) >= 1
+	"""
 	}

 Explain::